Here are the 17 victims of the Branson duck boat tragedy

 Bob Williams, 73 – Missouri

-Branson Mayor Karen Best spent Friday consoling family members of the victims, including the captain of the vessel, Robert “Bob” Williams.
+Branson Mayor Karen Best spent Friday consoling family members of the victims, including, Robert “Bob” Williams.

 Best said Williams, known as “Capt.
 Bob,” was a pillar in their community and someone who constantly tried to promote the city.